finn-rudolph/active-polymer-simulations/README.md

 1. Set the environment variable ´LAMMPS_DIR´ to the directory of the LAMMPS repository (i.e. it should have subdirectories src, build, etc.)

+## Force computation

+Do each atom individually.
+If we can get the ordered list of atoms of a molecule, e.g. via the neighbor list of the reference atom, then just go over this and compute the differences again each time.
+Via constant folding we can optimize this a bit.